Board of Directors

 Vincent J. Angotti

+Ms. Bozilenko has served as our director since March 2021.
 Ms. Bozilenko has over 30 years of investment banking and other healthcare industry experience, including raising more than $30 billion in capital and executing numerous M&A transactions.
-She currently serves as a strategic advisor to William Blair & Company, a firm she joined in 2010 as head of biotech & pharma and managing director.
+Since June 2021, Ms. Bozilenko has served as president, chief executive officer and a member of the board of directors at Biothea Pharma, Inc. and since February 2021, she has served as a strategic advisor to William Blair & Company, a firm she joined in 2010 as head of biotech & pharma and managing director.
 Prior to that, she worked at Bear, Stearns & Co.
 Inc. as a senior managing director in the healthcare group, at Bank of America Securities as a managing director and head of biotechnology, and at Vector Securities International, where she was a partner.
 Ms. Bozilenko was also a principal at Kidd & Company, a private-equity firm.
 She received her Bachelor of Arts in molecular biology and Master of Arts in economic history from the University of Chicago.

 Stephen J. Hoffman, PhD, MD